vsajip/kscript/README.md

 Yes, (since v1.6) you can run kotlin source files through `kscript`.
 By default it will assume a top-level `main` method as entry-point.

-However in case you're using a companion object to declare the entry point, you can indicate this via the `//ENTRY` directive:
+However in case you're using a companion object to declare the entry point, you need to indicate this via the `//ENTRY` directive:

 ```kotlin
 #!/usr/bin/env kscript